These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

 15. Urine

-As funny or weird as it sounds, human urine is sterile and one of the best sources to amend and fertilize your soil.
-Human urine is super rich in nitrogen and has potassium, phosphorous, and other trace nutrients.
+As funny or weird as it sounds, human urine is sterile and one of the best sources of amendment and fertilizer for soil.
+It is super rich in nitrogen and contains potassium, phosphorous, and other trace nutrients.

 So, which of these soil hacks do you like?
 Are you going to try one of these?
-Please post in the comments!
+Do let us know how it went for you in the comments!